 Cassandra Parent

 Hello!
-My name is Cassandra (Cassie) Parent, and I’m a PhD student at MIT and Harvard Medical School in the Medical Engineering and Medical Physics program, supervised by Prof. Marzyeh Ghassemi.
-My research broadly focuses on developing equitable machine learning tools for underserved health conditions.
+My name is Cassandra (Cassie) Parent, and I’m a PhD student at MIT and Harvard Medical School in the Medical Engineering and Medical Physics program.
+I am supervised by Prof. Marzyeh Ghassemi and supported by the NSF GRFP.

 Previously, I have worked with Prof. Suchi Saria at Johns Hopkins University on analyzing provider factors that increased interaction with a machine learning sepsis decision support tool.
 I have also worked as an intern at Bayesian Health which spun out of the lab’s research.